sanjana-roy/sanjana-roy.github.io/Malcomb/Malcomb.md

   - For the Vulnerability map (Figure 5), visualized in a continuous raster, a vectorised raster grid was used, of the same extent and resolution as the vulnerability output, to extract the mean value of blue, used to indicate the relative vulnerability score
   - Maps were compared by first scaling the outputs on a scale of 0 to 1 in R and creating difference maps
   - The Spearman's Rho correlation test was used to test the agreement between our reproduction results and the Malcomb et al. (2014) study
+  - Crosstablution of resilience values between the original and reproduced outcomes was visualized in a table
+  - A scatterplot graphing the orignal and reproduced results of raster values was also used for comparison
 ```

 ## Replication Results